 Well in advance

-To make sure your diabetes is under good control, make an appointment to visit your doctor at least four weeks before a major trip, suggests the American Diabetes Association (ADA).
+To make sure your diabetes is under good control, make an appointment to visit your doctor before a major trip, suggests the Centers for Disease Control and Prevention (CDC).

 You should also talk to your doctor about:

 Documentation.
 Ask your doctor for a letter that states you have diabetes and lists the medications and supplies you use.
 Be sure it authorizes any need to carry syringes.

 Prescriptions.
 You'll want to bring at least twice as many supplies, including medications, as you'll need on your trip, says Davida Kruger, MSN, author of The Diabetes Travel Guide, 2nd Edition (American Diabetes Association, 2006).

 Also ask your doctor to write out emergency prescriptions for all your medications, which you'll carry with you.
 "You might not be able to fill it everywhere, but if your medications were stolen or lost, it's better to have this in prescription form than just a list," she says.

 Time zones.
 Talk to your doctor about adjusting your medication schedule if you'll be crossing time zones during your trip, CDC recommends.
 Setting an alarm on your phone for taking medicine might be helpful.